★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 sec_filing

-The workflow applications built on the Now Platform are organized in four primary areas: Technology, Customer and Industry, Employee and Creator.
+workflow applications built on the Platform are grouped into four areas

 Cross-domain workflow portfolio supports bundling and expansion into adjacent departments.